mojohealy/mojohealy/content/post/best_practice_in_CEL/index.md

 An important pillar of the evidence base of career education practice is formed by a series of meta-analyses of career intervention studies published over the last 30 years.
 These studies have measured the impact of career interventions and explored the influence of different intervention methods and approaches (Baker and Taylor 1998; Brown and Roche 2016; Brown et al. 2003; Brown and Ryan Krane 2000; Oliver and Spokane 1988; Whiston, Sexton, and Lasoff 1998; Whiston, Brecheisen, and Stephens 2003; Langher, Nannini, and Caputo 2018; Ozlem 2019).

-In these studies, what makes a "career intervention" is defined broadly, as any effort made to improve clients‚Äô career development, which is most often measured as career maturity, career decision-making, vocational identity, or perceptions of environmental factors.
+In these studies, what makes a "career intervention" is defined broadly, as any effort made to improve clientsí career development, which is most often measured as career maturity, career decision-making, vocational identity, or perceptions of environmental factors.
 Career interventions can be individual or group counselling, workshops, career development classes, the provision of career information and self-help resources, or computer-based or -assisted activities.

 These meta-analyses have consistently found that career interventions do indeed help people, to a moderate but statistically significant degree.